When we approximate a function using a Taylor polynomial, we want to know:

 Given function f(x).

-Taylor polynomial centered at .
+Taylor polynomial centered at a.

-You are approximating at .
+You are approximating at x.

 If you’re using $$P_{3}$$, compute the 4th derivative.